Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Introduction

 \section{Introduction}

-Blazars are active galactic nuclei (AGN) with the jet pointed almost directly along the line of sight \citep[e.g.][]{blandford2019}.
-Relativistic beaming makes these AGN comparatively bright, and they emit across the entire electromagnetic spectrum \citep[e.g.,][]{hovatta2019}.
+Blazars are active galactic nuclei (AGN) with the jet pointed almost directly along the line of sight \citep[e.g.][]{blandford2019}, and are particularly bright due to relativistic beaming effects.
+They emit across the entire electromagnetic spectrum \citep[e.g.,][]{hovatta2019}.
 The blazar spectral energy distribution (SED) is two-humped, with a lower energy peak attributed to synchrotron radiation, and a higher energy peak whose origin is not fully understood, with the strongest evidence pointing towards an inverse Compton origin \citep{liodakis2025}.
 A subset of blazars are known as ``high synchtrotron peaked" blazars (HSPs).
 These are blazars where the synchrotron hump peaks above $10^{15}$ Hz.
-Several HSPs have been observed by the IXPE team: 1ES 0229+200 \citep{ehlert2023}, 1ES 1959+650 \citep{errando2024,pacciani2025}, Mrk 421 \citep{DiGesu2022b,DiGesu2023,kim2024a,maksym2024}, Mrk 501 \citep{liodakis2022,chen2024}, PG 1553+113 \citep{middei2023b}, and PKS 2155-304 \citep{kouch2024}.
+Several HSPs have been observed by the IXPE team: 1ES 0229+200 \citep{ehlert2023}, 1ES 1959+650 \citep{errando2024,pacciani2025}, Mrk 421 \citep{DiGesu2022b,DiGesu2023,kim2024a,maksym2025}, Mrk 501 \citep{liodakis2022,chen2024,lisalda2026}, PG 1553+113 \citep{middei2023b,middei2026}, and PKS 2155-304 \citep{kouch2024}.
 All of them have synchrotron peaks high enough that IXPE's 2-8 keV band samples the synchrotron hump.